 Have a tricky pipe abandonment challenge?
 Don’t want to dig holes down the middle of a road every 100 feet to dump flowable fill into a pipe?
 We specialize in long run pipe abandonments.
-Whether it’s a 4″ conduit or a 96″ sanitary sewer, cellular concrete is an economical, reliable pipe abandonment material.
-CJGeo has abandoned up to 3500LF of pipe in a single stretch with no intermediate access points.
+Whether it’s a 4″ conduit or a 96″ sanitary sewer, our project experience of thousands of miles of abandonment helps you reduce risk, reduce cost, and complete projects faster.
+CJGeo has abandoned up to 5600LF of pipe in a single stretch with no intermediate access points

 Placement Method for Pipe Abandonment

 Depending on pipe diameter, slope, and existing access points, cellular concrete for pipe abandonment can be placed by dumping into manholes using a tremmie tube, or can be pumped.
 Tremmie placement into manholes is the most economical method, however relies on gravity to ensure complete fill, so is rarely used.
 Cellular concrete can easily be pumped 3000+ feet through abandoned pipes.
 Therefore, cellular concrete requires far fewer injection points than traditional flowable or pumpable fill.

 We install both prepolymer grouts (expansive) and acrylic grouts (non-expansive).